 Influenza Situation Update

-In the Northern Hemispherecountries, there has been varied influenza-like illness (ILI) activity, with circulation of influenza A (H1N1) pdm09, A (H3) and influenza B. In northern China, during the week 15 to 21 April 2013, the percentage of visit for ILI (ILI%) at national sentinel hospitals established in 2009 in north China was 2.4%, which was slightly higher than that of the previous week (2.1%) and the same period of the previous year (2.2%).
-44 of 1114 ILI specimens were positive for influenza (3.9%): 33 were influenza A (H1N1)pdm09 and 11 were influenza B (lineage not determined).
-In Mongolia, during 22 to 28 April, ILI activity based on the proportion of outpatients that were ILI has shown a decreased trend.
-During the week 1 to 7 April, among 120 ILI samples, 3 were positive for influenza, all influenza A (H1N1) pdm09.
-During the week 15 to 21 April, ILI activity increased slightly in Japan but remained low; the number of ILI cases per sentinel reporting site was 2.9 relative to 2.0 the previous week.
-In the Republic of Korea, for the week ending 27 April 2013, influenza activity continued to decrease, and the number of ILI cases was 3.6 per 1000 patients, lower compared to the previous week (4.1 per 1000).
-33 of 314 (10.5%) ILI specimens were positive for influenza virus during this week: 24 influenza A (19 A(H3) and 5 A(H1N1)pdm09) and 9 influenza B (lineage not determined).
+In the Northern Hemisphere countries, while overall still low, influenza-like illness (ILI) activity has started to increase, following seasonal trends.
+In northern China, during the week 21 to 27 October 2013, the percentage of visits for ILI (ILI%) at national sentinel hospitals established in 2009 in north China was 2.2%, which was higher than that of the previous week (2.1%) but lower than that of the same week of 2012 (2.3%).
+11 of 1778 (0.6%) ILI specimens were positive for influenza: 2 were influenza A (H1N1)pdm09 and 9 were influenza B (lineage not determined).
+In Mongolia, during the week 4 to 10 November 2013, ILI activity based on the proportion of outpatients exhibiting ILI continued to show an overall increasing trend.
+However, the majority of ILI samples submitted for the week ending 10 November 2013 continued to be non-influenza viruses.
+Proportion of patients with pneumonia among the hospitalized also showed an increasing trend in recent weeks.
+In Japan, during the week 28 October to 3 November 2013, ILI activity remained low but started to increase; the number of ILI cases per sentinel reporting site was 0.08, higher than the previous week.
+In the Republic of Korea, for the week ending 9 November 2013, ILI activity also continued to remain low, and the number of ILI cases was 8.0 per 1000 patients, similar to the previous week (8.4 per 1000 patients).
+There were no specimens positive for influenza viruses among 314 ILI samples submitted.

-In the subtropics/tropics, ILI activity was stable and low, with circulation of A(H1N1)pdm09, influenza A(H3), and influenza B. In Southern China, during the week 15 to 21 April 2013, the ILI% at national sentinel hospitals established in 2009 in south China was 3.5%, which was slightly higher than that of the previous week (3.3%) and also higher than the level seen during the same period of the previous year (2.5%).
-231 of 2287 ILI specimens were positive for influenza (10.1%): 219 were influenza A (181 H1N1pdm09, 37 H3N2, 1 subtype not determined) and 12 were influenza B (lineage not determined).
-In Hong Kong (China), local influenza activity has remained low during 21 to 27 April.
-Of the 159 samples positive for influenza during this week: 125 influenza A (H1N1)pdm09, 26 influenza A (H3) and 8 influenza B. In the Mekong, low level influenza activity was reported.
-In Cambodia, during 7 to 13 April, 23 samples received and none were positive for influenza.
-In Lao PDR, during 14 to 20 April, 1 ILI sample received but not positive for influenza.
-In Viet Nam, during 21 to 27 April 2013, 31 ILI samples received and 4 were positive for influenza: 1 was influenza A(H3N2), 3 were influenza B (lineage not determined).
-In Singapore, acute respiratory infection (ARI*) activity remained stable at 2 699 during 21 to 27 April 2013, compared to 3 022 in the previous week, remaining below the warning level.
+In the subtropics/tropics, overall ILI activity was stable with circulation of influenza A(H3), A(H1N1)pdm09 and influenza B. In Southern China, during the week 21 to 27 October 2013, the ILI% at national sentinel hospitals established in 2009 in south China was 2.4%, which was higher than that of the previous week (2.3%) and that of the same week of 2012 (2.1%).
+152 of 2519 (6.0%) ILI specimens were positive for influenza: 111 were influenza A (84 H3N2, 19 (H1N1)pdm09 and 8 subtype not determined) and 41 were influenza B (40 lineage not determined).
+In Hong Kong (China), during 3 to 9 November 2013, local influenza activity decreased during the past few weeks.
+Of the 63 samples positive for influenza during this week: 38 influenza A (H3), 22 influenza B and 3 influenza A(H1N1)pdm09.
+During 3-9 November, hospital admission rates with principal diagnosis of influenza for persons aged 0‐4 years, 5‐64 years and 65 years or above also decreased to 0.12, 0.02 and 0.07 cases, respectively (per 10 000 people in each age group).
+Weekly number of deaths with any diagnosis of influenza in public hospitals remained low.
+In the Mekong, low level influenza activity was reported.
+In Cambodia, during the week 20 to 26 October 2013, 11 of 37 (29.7%) ILI specimens were positive for influenza: 1 was influenza A(H3) and 9 were influenza B; in addition, 1 influenza A(H5) positive specimens was reported.
+In Lao PDR, during 20 to 26 October 2013, 5 of 32 (15.6%) ILI specimens were positive for influenza: 1 was influenza A(H1N1)pdm09, 2 were influenza A(H3) and 2 were influenza B. In Viet Nam, during 27 October to 2 November 2013, 2 of 11 (18%) ILI specimens were positive for influenza: both were influenza A(H3).
+In Singapore, acute respiratory infection (ARI*) activity remained low during 3 to 9 November 2013, with 2469 patients seeking treatment compared to 2371 in the previous week.
 The proportion of cases with ILI among the polyclinic ARI cases remained low at 1%.
-Of 134 ILI samples collected in the past 4 weeks, 23.9% were positive for influenza virus.
-Of all the influenza virus isolates on March 2013, 45.8% A/H1N1pdm09, 29.2% A/H3N2, and 25.0% influenza B.
+Of 191 ILI samples collected in the past 4 weeks, 40.8% were positive for influenza virus.
+Of all the influenza virus isolates in September 2013, 69.5% were influenza A(H3N2), 16.8% influenza B and 13.7% A(H1N1)pdm09.

 *ARI defined as clinical diagnosis of acute upper respiratory tract infection (ICD9 460 – 465: Acute Nosopharyngitis (common cold); 461 Acute Sinusitis; 462 Acute Pharyngitis; 463 Acute Tonsillitis; 464 Acute Laryngitis and Tracheitis; 465 Acute Upper Respiratory Infections of Multiple or Unspecified Sites; 466 Acute Bronchitis and Bronchiolitis).
 ILI defined as temperature >38C with cough or sore throat.